 So, let’s see how you can track your dog down with the help of a dog GPS tracker.

-The most important thing which is needed to track your dog down is the tracker’s LOCATION feature.
+Step 3: The most important thing that is needed to track your dog down is the tracker’s LOCATION feature.

 Using the information it gets from GPS satellites, the tracker’s GPS module determines the position of the gadget (and, consequently, your pet).